raymondworkshop/raymondworkshop/README.md

 You can support my work by tipping me on [Ko-fi](https://ko-fi.com/raymondzhao), or send me BTC at 19YGkJm3QTARcpatbdUdmYy8ZuDLZ91nr3  .

-I am also available for short term consulting, reach out if you'd like to chat.
+I am also available for project consulting, reach out if you'd like to chat.